eliottjohnson/Obsidian-Vault/Fellowship/CHIMERA/Dedicated MD 26th October 2022.md

 Start - End BLU: 505 - 795
 Exc DDS1harmonic 6.26000 (we scanned 6.25500 to 6.26500)
 and the gain to 0.1200 works well

+Some **jitter** during the blow-up:
+* The jitter we saw might be due to the radial loop still being active when we make the bump in 23 to reduce the intensity.
+* At low intensity the radial loop will be perturbed, also we also have a radial loop pick-up inside.
+* Next time we need to do the intensity reduction **after** loop has been turned off